“Promise me you won’t eat anything,” my friend pleads.

 It has been an extremely dry winter in California, and mushrooms need moist soil to thrive.
 So as we set off on the hike, we initially weren’t finding as many mushrooms as Feinstein says he does most weekends.
 The occasional mushroom we did find, had gills, and though they were interesting colors and shapes (including vibrant red and even green).
 I started to think we would go the whole hike without finding anything edible.
 I was feeling somewhat relieved that this might not be my last day on earth, but also a little let down in missing the danger.

 As we went deeper into the forest, a fellow student came up to Feinstein with a handful of long, funnel shaped golden fungus.
-This turned out to be the beautiful and very tasty golden chanterelle.
+This turned out to be the beautiful and very tasty golden chanterelle mushrooms.

 Here are some of the other interesting things that we found:

-Candy caps were our favorite find.
+Candy cap mushrooms were our favorite find.
 They have an earthy, but very sweet smell that smells shockingly like maple syrup!
-These mushrooms are edible and are often used in baked goods.
-Far West Fungi, a wild mushroom shop in San Francisco’s Ferry Building, supposedly sells candy cap ice cream!
+Candy caps are edible and are often used in baked goods.
+Our instructor told us that Far West Fungi, a wild mushroom shop in San Francisco’s Ferry Building, even sells candy cap ice cream!

-Coral mushrooms have an amazing form, growing in a giant cluster of branching stems that looked straight out of a coral reef.
-They are edible, but for some people have a strong laxative effect.
-We decided we would rather not risk this.
+Coral mushrooms are very strange looking.
+They grow in a giant cluster of branching stems that looked straight out of a coral reef.
+They are edible, but Kevin told us they sometimes have a strong laxative effect.
+I decided I’d rather not risk this.

-At the end of the course, Feinstein sorted through our findings to be sure everything we took home was safe to eat, and also optimal quality.
-All of ours were identified correctly as being edible, but I’m ashamed to admit some were rotten and gross.
-I guess we got a little carried away early on when it was looking like we might not find much.
+At the end of the wild mushroom identification course, Feinstein sorted through haul to make sure everything we took home was safe to eat and also decent quality.
+All of ours were identified correctly as being edible, but he threw out some that looked rotten and a little gross.
+We got a little carried away early on when it looked like we wouldn’t find very much.

-We took home a decent mix of golden chanterelles, pig ear chanterelles, hedgehogs, candy caps and turkey tails.
-It was enough for us to eat wild mushrooms in nearly every meal for a week!
-It was a great learning opportunity and a unique adventure, though we’re not quite ready to go out and forage on our own.
+We took home a good mix of golden chanterelles, pig ear chanterelles, hedgehogs, candy caps and turkey tails.
+It was enough for us to eat wild mushrooms in every meal for the next week!
+It was a great learning opportunity and a unique adventure.
+I feel comfortable now identifying golden chanterelles and candy cap mushrooms, but I’m not sure I’d feel safe finding anything else on a solo mushroom picking trip.

-DISCLAIMER: Do NOT use this site to identify mushrooms in the field.
+DISCLAIMER: Do NOT use this site to identify edible wild mushrooms in the field.
 Only eat things that you know to be safe and legal — don’t take my word for it.